 As newly admitted graduate student you may use your CWL account to log in to an online community to meet other admitted or current UBC students, find valuable tips, e.g. about housing or life in Vancouver, and make friends.

-Before you register, please email your graduate program directly and consult with your supervisor or graduate advisor.
+Before you register, please email your graduate program directly and consult with your supervisor or graduate advisor on course choice.
 Contact information for programs can be found in the Graduate Degree Program listing.
 Course offerings and outlines can be found online, and you can also register online.
 Registration for a September intake typically opens up in mid-June.
+To be eligible to register for courses, you must have accepted the offer of admission and meet the official documentation requirements (if applicable).

 Please remember that you must register every term throughout the duration of your graduate degree program.